 Start Promoting from Day 1

 Selecting a niche and publishing your first post are just the beginning of your blogging journey.
-If you really want to make a living blogging, you’ll need to promote your blog and grow your audience from the very beginning—and that takes a bit of work.
+If you really want to make a living blogging—or even if you’re just blogging as a hobby to make some extra money—you’ll need to promote your blog and grow your audience from the very beginning.
+That takes a bit of work.

 There are several ways to promote your blog, but the easiest way to start is through social media.
 You can use your own personal social media accounts to do this or make accounts for the blog and start building your network.
 On your social media accounts, you can share posts (with relevant hashtags) and encourage your followers to share these posts as well.
 You can also use social media to connect with other like-minded individuals and build personal connections that may encourage them to support your blog.

 Also, make sure you’re connecting with your blog’s visitors as much as possible to build that sense of belonging and genuine connection with them.
 When people leave comments, respond to them.
 If you see they also have a blog, read some of the posts and comment on them.
 You may find that these seemingly small connections can help your blog gain exposure and start promoting itself.

 Once you set up your blog and attract an audience, there are several ways you can monetize your blog, which is how you’ll actually make money.
 While none of these will help you get rich overnight, each monetization method has its pros and cons.
 Once you understand how each one works, you can determine which monetization methods will work best for your blog.